jonluca/blog/_posts/2019-02-23-experiments-and-growth-hacking.md

 ### Facebook and Instagram

 I wish I could've viewed Facebook and Instagram as well.
 Unfortunately they do SSL Stapling - any attempts at doing Burp Suite cert replacement fails, and no routes are shown.
-However, they're not infallible - if you have a jailbroken phone, you can override the admin preferences and force show all experiments.
+In the past, if you had a jailbroken phone, you could override the admin preferences and force show all experiments, with toggles and state.

 Unfortunately I have an iPhone XS Max on 12.1.4, which doesn't have a jailbreak.
 Once a jailbreak comes out I'll be able to override TLS Stapling by replacing the default `openssl` implementation on iOS, and we'll be able to view the routes of all companies that do SSL Stapling (Snapchat, FB, Instagram, etc).
+This will hopefully be included in Part 2, which is set to come out within the next month or so.

 ## Conclusion